 - Then spoon the remaining oat mix over the top, being sure to cover the jam evenly.
 Starting gently, press the mixture down to cover the jam.
 When the jam layer is fully covered, you can press down more firmly with the palms of your hands.

-- Leave the bars to set for an hour, or until they have firmed up enough to cut them into 16 pieces.
+- Leave the bars in the fridge to set for an hour, or until they have firmed up enough to cut them into 16 pieces.